GNSS Antennas

 If you are sourcing your own antennas, note the following antenna guidelines:

 • The antenna should be capable of receiving both L1 and L2.
-Heading performance will be significantly degraded with an L1-only antenna.
+Heading and position performance will be significantly degraded with an L1-only antenna.

 • Active antennas should have sufficient LNA gain, which when accounting for cable losses, provides at least 33 dB of gain at the connector of the unit.